Old Time Tiny House Trailers

 That said, I think some fenders for a lower floor over the main portions of the trailer, then a small lift – like a 5th wheel (but not as much) over the front axle can work really well.

 Third, move the back axle forward some.
-It’s not a big deal for short trailers, but for longer ones, rear overhang will improve maneuverability.
-Kind of like a school bus with the overhang behind the rear axle.
+It is not a big deal for short trailers, but for longer ones, rear overhang will improve maneuverability.
+Kind of like a school bus with the overhang behind the rear axle – though not that much.

 None of these suggestions are much – just things to think about.
 There is value in this approach to tiny house trailers that makes a lot of sense.